API v3 overview

 How to check the rate limit?

-In the API response, you can find some HTTP headers containing two types of limits.
+In each API response, you can find some HTTP headers containing two types of limits.

 Requests Rate Limits